cguintob/BTL_humidity_code/README.md

 `ssh-keygen -t ed25519 -C [GITHUB EMAIL]`

 where your GitHub email is the email to which your GitHub is linked.
+The screen will prompt you to enter a file in which to save the key, but hitting enter will save the key to the default location.

 Next, start the ssh-agent in the background with the following command: